Rosemary Mayer (New York, 1943–2014) was a significant figure in the New York art scene from the late 1960s throughout

-Her work was shown for the first time in Europe in a solo exhibition at ChertLüdde in 2020.
-She was shown in the group exhibition, Bizarre Silks, Private Imaginings and Narrative Facts, etc., curated by Nick Mauss at Kunsthalle Basel, Switzerland.
+Her work has since been exhibited for the first time in Europe in a solo exhibition at ChertLüdde in 2020.
+She was shown in the group exhibition Bizarre Silks, Private Imaginings and Narrative Facts, etc., curated by Nick Mauss at Kunsthalle Basel, Switzerland.
+Her work was also featured in recent group shows like MoMA PS1 in 2021 and MoMA in 2022.
 Mayer had a solo exhibition at the Swiss Institute, New York in September 2021.
-The show has since traveled to the Ludwig Forum for International Art, Aachen in March, 2022 and will soon open at the Lenbachhaus, Münich and then at Spike Island, Bristol.
+The show has since travelled to the Ludwig Forum for International Art, Aachen in March, 2022 and at the Lenbachhaus, Münich and then at Spike Island, Bristol.

 Collections: Coleção moraes-barbosa, São Paulo; MoMA, Museum of Modern Art, New York; Städtische Galerie im Lenbachhaus und Kunstbau München